-Discussions to reopen the country to some foreign tourists are ongoing as of June 10.
-The tourism industry is pushing to reopen the country by September, but that timeline seems aggressive considering it has the most cases (more than 270,000 as of July 12) in all of Africa.
-The peak of the outbreak is expected sometime in August.
+Discussions to reopen the country to some foreign tourists are ongoing.
+The tourism industry is pushing to reopen the country by September, but that timeline seems aggressive considering it has the most cases (more than 573,000 as of August 14) in all of Africa.

 Tanzania has received a lot of criticism on how it has handled the coronavirus pandemic.
 The government hasn’t actively revealed data about infection rates or death.
 The president says that releasing the data was “causing panic.”

 Travellers should note that Tanzania’s reported coronavirus cases are comparatively low, but experts say the toll is probably much higher.